RohanAlexander/telling_stories_with_data/_book/20-gather.md

 When scraping we will search for these tags.

-To get started, this is some HTML/CSS from my website.
-Let's say that we want to grab my name from it.
-We can see that the name is in bold, so we want to probably focus on that feature and extract it.
+To get started, we can pretend that we obtained some HTML from a website, and that we want to get the name from it.
+We can see that the name is in bold, so we want to focus on that feature and extract it.

 ```r
 website_extract <- "<p>Hi, I’m <b>Rohan</b> Alexander.</p>"
 ```

-We will use the `rvest` package @citervest.
+We will use `read_html()` from `rvest` [@citervest] to read in the data.

 ```r